mjaju/Investor-Strategy-for-Airbnb-Properties-/README.md

 # Investor-Strategy-for-Airbnb-Properties-
 Data Mining and ML modeling on Airbnb Data (Austin) that gives an understanding of how different factors affect booking rates and prices.
+In order to perfomr ensembling methods, we first need to make sure the data is in the correct format and is cleaned.
+Find the [data processing code](https://github.com/mjaju/Investor-Strategy-for-Airbnb-Properties-/blob/main/Data_Preparation_XGBoost.Rmd) here.
+You can find the [XG Boost code ](https://github.com/mjaju/Investor-Strategy-for-Airbnb-Properties-/blob/main/Data_Preparation_XGBoost.Rmd) here.

 Libraries used :
 library("tidyverse")